Apart from staying at home to gaze at the moon or eat mooncakes, young Chinese people will also go to the cinema or a KTV with friends or family.

 Reason for recommendation: the most classic romantic film for Chinese people

 A Chinese Odyssey is a tragicomedy film starring Stephen Chow, Karen Mok, and Ng Man Tat.
 The film combines comedy, martial arts, and a love story, and it helped Chow win the reputation as the master of postmodern comedy; it is actually a pair of simultaneously released films, named Pandora's Box and Cinderella.
-The movie did not sell well in Hong Kong but was well received in mainland China.
+The movie did not sell well in Hong Kong but was well received in Chinese mainland.

 The classic lines from A Chinese Odyssey are:

 "Once there was a trust love to be put before my eyes, but I didn't cherish it.
 When I lose it, I regretted that immeasurably.
 No painful thing in the world of men is greater than this.
 If God could give me another chance, I would say to the girl three words, 'I love you'.
 If there must be a time limit on this love, I hope it is ten thousand years."

 Chinese name: 港囧 Gǎng Jiǒng /gung jyong/ 'Hong Kong Frustration'